http://www.halleethehomemaker.com/wp-content/themes/desk-mess-tripled

 Gregg’s great grandmother could whip these out by the dozen in about 20 minutes.
 They are the world’s best biscuit.
 I use a trans-fat free vegetable shortening.

-2 cups flour (preferably fresh ground whole grain)
+2 cups flour (I use fresh ground soft white wheat)

 2 tsp baking powder